 Since a multi-tenant CMS allows for the sharing of content, resources, and files, brands can scale with multiple websites and applications knowing that their campaigns have consistent brand messaging, and all teams have access to the same, centralized resources.
 Also, content creators can create content for one site and share the same content across multiple sites or channels without the need to create duplicate content for each channel.

-Before, enterprises had used single-tenant CMS solutions (i.e. multi-site solutions) to develop multiple websites and applications.
-On a small scale, these single-tenant solutions were manageable, but when it came to delivering a consistent experience at enterprise-level where there are hundreds, if not thousands of websites, single-tenant solutions immediately began to show its limitations.
+Many enterprises still use single-tenant CMS solutions (i.e. multi-site solutions) to develop multiple websites and applications.
+On a small scale, these single-tenant solutions are manageable, but when it comes to delivering a consistent experience at enterprise-level where there are hundreds, if not thousands of websites, single-tenant solutions immediately show their limitations.

-While single tenant solutions enabled users to create multiple sites, each instance had its own set of files, folders, databases and content repositories.
+While single tenant solutions enable users to create multiple sites, each instance has its own set of files, folders, databases and content repositories.
 And when you’re having to manage thousands of sites individually, you can imagine how resource-intensive this can get.

-Developers had to maintain, update and upgrade each instance individually, and marketers had to create and manage content for each site as well.
-Developers ended up with an overwhelming workload, and marketers had to manually duplicate their content which led to inconsistencies and errors in their brand messaging.
+In the single-tenant environment, developers have to maintain, update and upgrade each instance individually, and marketers have to create and manage content for each site as well.
+So when a large enterprise grows, developers can't keep up with the overwhelming workload, and marketers manually duplicate their content leading to inconsistencies and errors in their brand messaging.

-This is why enterprises started moving to multi-tenant CMS solutions.
+This is why enterprises NEED multi-tenant CMS solutions.

 Before choosing a CMS, an important distinction must be understood: the difference between a CMS that has the capability of handling a multi-tenant environment, as opposed to a system that can manage multiple sites.